cooper/ferret/doc/std/Number.md

 $number.ceil
 ```

-Computed property.
+Property.
 Smallest integer that is greater than or equal to the number.
 Example: `3.001.ceil` -> `4`.